KSU-MS/Search-Engine-Guy/README.md

 Ok, so here's some vocab for this code so I don't have to make comments for every variable:

- *   chunks are what are thrown into "documents.json". each document is split into chunks for faster searching.
+ *  Chunks are what are thrown into "documents.json". each document is split into chunks for faster searching.

-*   overlap is the amount of words at the end of one chunk that appear at the beginning of another, this is an attempt to capture more context in oone chunk so that if an AI summarizes it, there's (hopefully) more info for it to go off of.
+*   Overlap is the amount of words at the end of one chunk that appear at the beginning of another, this is an attempt to capture more context in oone chunk so that if an AI summarizes it, there's (hopefully) more info for it to go off of.

 Now some notes:

-*   yes i'm aware that json files arent the best option for storing an entire database of stuff, but i didnt want to learn mongo or some other bullshit so if you're mad about it, take the L.
+*   Yes i'm aware that json files arent the best option for storing an entire database of stuff, but i didnt want to learn mongo or some other bullshit so if you're mad about it, take the L.

-*   the team's formality and everyone's writing style varies so much that any AI that will summarize any of this is going to make mistakes. a lot of them
+*   The team's formality and everyone's writing style varies so much that any AI that will summarize any of this is going to make mistakes.
+A lot of them...

+*   Most of this code was written at ungodly times, so if I accidentally import the json module twice or something, give me a break

 ---

 <h3>Usage:</h3>